Winter storms shut down much of Portland, paralyze travel

 PORTLAND, Ore.
-(AP) — Winter storms sowed more chaos across the U.S. on Thursday, shutting down much of Portland after the city experienced its second snowiest day in history and paralyzing travel from parts of the Pacific Coast all the way to the northern Plains.
+(AP) — Winter storms sowed more chaos across the U.S. on Thursday, shutting down much of Portland with almost a foot of snow and paralyzing travel from parts of the Pacific Coast all the way to the northern Plains.

-The nearly 11 inches of snow that fell in Portland stalled traffic during the Wednesday evening rush hour and trapped drivers on freeways.
+The nearly 11 inches that fell in Portland amounted to the second snowiest day in the city's history.
+It took drivers by surprise, stalling traffic during the Wednesday evening rush hour and trapping motorists on freeways for hours.
 Some spent the night in their vehicles or abandoned them altogether as crews struggled to clear roads.
+Other commuters got off spun-out buses and walked in groups to safety.

-The storms also knocked out power to hundreds of thousands of homes in multiple states and grounded or delayed thousands of flights.
+The storms also knocked out power to hundreds of thousands of homes in multiple states, closed schools and grounded or delayed thousands of flights.

-Others reveled in the surprise day off in a place that rarely gets measurable snow.

-Joan Jasper snapped on skis and was gliding through a residential neighborhood in Portland.
+Kim Upham endured a 13-hour ordeal as snow brought to a standstill the traffic on U.S. 26, a mountainous road that connects Portland to the coast.

 People are also reading…